The Amazon Echo Dot (5th Gen) ($49) is our pick — it has built-in temperature and motion sensors, an eero Wi-Fi extender.

 Amazon Echo Dot 5th Gen ($49) is the right choice if you: use Alexa, have other smart home devices, want to use it as a smart home trigger (temperature, motion), or want to extend your eero Wi-Fi network.

 140,000+ smart home devices is a genuine advantage.
-Alexa is compatible with more smart home products than any other platform — 140,000+ devices verified by Amazon in 2025.
-If you own Ring cameras, Philips Hue lights, smart plugs, or almost any mainstream smart device, it works with Alexa.
+The Amazon Echo Dot 5th Gen is $49 on Amazon, and at that price Alexa is compatible with more smart home products than any other platform — 140,000+ devices verified by Amazon in 2025.
+If you own Ring cameras, Philips Hue lights, smart plugs with energy monitoring and scheduling, or almost any mainstream smart device, it works with Alexa.
 Google Home supports roughly 50,000+ devices — solid, but meaningfully fewer.

 eero Wi-Fi extension.
 Echo Dot 5th Gen includes a built-in eero Wi-Fi node.
 If you have an Amazon eero router, each Echo Dot you add slightly extends your network's range.
 For large homes or dead spots, this is a side benefit that Nest Mini doesn't offer.
 For full Wi-Fi system options, see our best smart home Wi-Fi mesh systems guide.